the-world-wang/batched-task-executor/Readme.md

 ## Multithreading

-To run groups of tasks concurrently, simply wrap your BatchedTaskExecutor in the PooledBatchTaskExecutor.
+To run groups of tasks concurrently, simply wrap your BatchedTaskExecutor in the PooledBatchedTaskExecutor.

 ```
 int poolSize = 10;